 We keep the pizza stone in the oven all the time.
 The stone distributes the heat evenly.
 We do not cook on the stone itself.

 Since purchasing the pizza stone, we have not burned too many things and when we have, it has been user error.

-Pro tips to keep it from cracking: Store it somewhere safe (maybe wrapped)on travel days
+- Store somewhere safe (maybe wrapped) on travel days

 - Do not place it in a hot oven when it is wet

-Avoid placing wet items above hot stone Reasons it cracked
+- Avoid placing wet items above a hot stone

 The kids are thrilled to have edible home-baked goods and the neighbors are happy that our fire alarm isn’t going off every time we bake – RV Living Win!